Florence

 What a disappointment!!
 In the libretto there is no ball at the Capulets, no Mercutio, no chattering nurse, no solemn and composed hermit, no balcony scene, no sublime monologue of Juliet when she receives the hermit’s flask, no duet in the cell between the banished Romeo and the distraught hermit; no Shakespeare, nothing; a failed work.

 Years later, in 1839, Berlioz gave a demonstration of what could be done with the subject in his choral symphony Romeo and Juliet.
-In 1859 he reviewed in detail Bellini’s opera when it was staged for the first time at the Paris Opéra; the review was later included by Berlioz in À travers chants.
+In 1859 he reviewed in detail Bellini’s opera when it was staged for the first time at the Paris Opéra (Journal des Débats, 13 September 1859); the review was later included by Berlioz in À Travers chants.

 A few days after the performance of the work by Bellini, still according to the Memoirs (chapter 35), Berlioz went to see Pacini’s La Vestale:

-A letter to his father from Florence dated 2 March (CG no. 211) shows that it was during his first passage in the city that Berlioz heard Bellini’s opera; the same may be true of the opera by Pacini.
-During this stay Berlioz will also hardly have failed to notice Benvenuto Cellini’s statue of Perseus in the Piazza della Signoria, with its famous inscription: "If any man offends you, I myself will be your avenger" (Si quis te laeserit, ego tuus ultor ero) – years later, in 1838, the Florentine sculptor became the hero of Berlioz’s opera which bears his name.
+A letter to his father from Florence dated 2 March (CG no. 211) shows that it was during his first passage in the city that Berlioz heard Bellini’s opera: ‘Pathetic, ridiculous, feeble, worthless; this little fool did not fear that the shadow of Shakespeare might come and trouble him during his sleep; he would richly deserve it’ was his comment.
+The same applies to the opera by Pacini: ‘After the first act I had enough strength to run away’ he writes to Humbert Ferrand (CG no. 216, 12 avril).
+During this stay Berlioz will also hardly have failed to notice Benvenuto Cellini’s statue of Perseus in the Piazza della Signoria, with its famous inscription: ‘If any man offends you, I myself will be your avenger’ (Si quis te laeserit, ego tuus ultor ero) — years later, in 1838, the Florentine sculptor became the hero of Berlioz’s opera which bears his name.

 Hardly had Berlioz moved on to Rome later in March that, driven to distraction by Camille Moke’s silence, he decided on impulse to return to Paris; he stopped on the way in Florence waiting for news from Camille.
 The account in the Memoirs (chapter 34) starts as follows: